MEEDOO99/MEEDOO/Rules-Guidebook.md

 ### D1.
 Loud, disruptive sounds
 Loud disruptive sounds in the voice channel are prohibited.
 This includes screaming into the microphone, earrape, playing music or other sounds through your microphone, or excessive background noise.

+**D1-2.** Voice changers (anything used to change the sound of your voice) are allowed, providing they are not disruptive.
+If a staff member asks a user to stop using their voice changer, they must stop.
+If they continue, this is prohibited.

 ### D2.
 Abuse of the music bot
 Using the bot to play earrape, high pitched ringing, or any other sounds that could cause damage to one's hearing or audio equipment is prohibited.